TrickkyRicky/EdgeLedger/README.md

 ## Description
-This is a course created by me and designed by Brad Traversy's course.
+This is a course website, created by me and designed by Brad Traversy's course.
 ## Learned
 I learned how to use flexbox and manipulate the webpage with vanilla Javascript and Jquery.